Having served presidents, celebrities, and earned itself Michelin stars, is Sushi Jiro worth the trouble of getting a reservation?

-Sukiyabashi Jiro, or more commonly referred to as Sushi Jiro, is one of the most famous and hardest to get into restaurants in the world.
-And with scarcity, there’s demand.
-And with demand, there’s hype.
-So, is this uber-famous Tokyo restaurant worth the effort?
-Read on to get the 411 (and check your bank account before proceeding).
+Sukiyabashi Jiro, more commonly referred to as Sushi Jiro, is one of the world’s most famous and hardest to get into restaurants.
+With scarcity comes demand, and with demand comes hype.
+So, is this uber-famous Tokyo restaurant worth the effort of making a reservation?

 Plan Ahead--Way Ahead

-The restaurant will start taking reservations on the first day of the previous month, so make sure you’ve told your hotel concierge well ahead of time and know exactly what day and what time you want to dine.
+Sukiyabashi Jiro reservations are notoriously hard to get.
+The restaurant will start taking reservations on the first day of the previous month, so make sure you’ve told your hotel concierge well ahead of time and know exactly what day and time you want to dine.
 It’s also wise to give them multiple options to ensure a spot for lunch or dinner.

 Your Credit Card Concierge Is Useless

 Chase Sapphire Reserve?
 No chance.
 American Express Platinum?
 Nope.
 The Black Card by American Express?
 Sorry.
-The only way you’re getting in here is having a friend on the ground who speaks fluent Japanese or a concierge from a 5-star hotel to help you out.
+The only way you’re getting a reservation at Sushi Jiro is by having a friend on the ground who speaks fluent Japanese or a concierge from a 5-star hotel to help you snag a table.

 Don't Be Late

-There are only 10 counter seats and if you show up past your reservation time, they will likely refuse you entry.
-Also, they have a strict cancellation policy, so if you’re late they will charge you the full set menu price.
-You have to secure the reservation with your credit card.
+There are only ten counter seats and if you show up past your reservation time, they will likely refuse you entry.
+Also, they have a strict cancellation policy, so they will charge you the full set menu price on the credit card used to reserve your table if you’re late.
+Just don’t risk it–show up 15 minutes early if you have to.

 It’s Not Cheap

-The meal costs 33,000 yen, which is a little over $300.
-You’ll get a souvenir napkin and a copy of that day’s menu.
+The prices at Sukiyabashi Jiro are around 33,000 yen, which is a little over $300 USD.
+With that wallet-cringing price tag, you’ll also get a souvenir napkin and a copy of that day’s menu.

 Learn to Use Chopsticks Before You Go

-Take a look at their website and make sure you cradle that fish properly or you will be admonished.
+Take a look at their website and ensure you cradle that fish properly, or you will be admonished.
 And not just stared at.
 You will be told you’re doing it wrong.

 INSIDER TIPThere’s a soft dress code for men, so throw on some trousers and long sleeves.